jelmerk/hnswlib/README.md

 The following distance metrics are currently pre-packaged :

-- bray curtis distance
+- bray curtis dissimilarity
 - canberra distance
 - correlation distance
 - cosine distance
 - euclidean distance
-- inner-product distance
+- inner product
 - manhattan distance

 It comes with a scala wrapper that should feel native to scala developers